 Children will also choose a school library book to take home each week for the sole purpose of reading it for pleasure: this could involve enjoying the text together as a family.

-We follow the Letters and Sounds programme to ensure children develop their phonic skills in a coherent and systematic way, and this applies to Pre School upwards.
-We have recently begun Monster Phonics, which is very engaging and interactive.
+Phonics is the foundation that all other education is built upon and having the right phonics programme in place can make all the difference to a schools' performance.
+The Monster Phonics programme has been designed by teachers for teachers, supported by a range of comprehensive resources and phonics books that meet the criteria of the Ofsted Primary Framework.
+We offer a systematic multi-sensory way to teach phonics allowing children to advance more quickly.
+MP covers all the statutory requirements of the DfE Letters & Sounds and the KS1 National Curriculum for synthetic phonics-based reading and writing.
 Children are taught according to their school year, with extra precision teaching offered to those who find it difficult to retain or blend the sounds learned.
 Children in KS2 also receive precision teaching if they have failed to pass the phonics screening check at the end of Year 1, or the retake at the end of Year 2.

 Children who are developing their phonic knowledge will also bring home a phonically decodable book matched closely to their phonic phase.